comprna/R2Dtool/README.md

 # txannotate
-Annotate transcriptomic sites with metatranscript coordinates and fetch genomic coordinates using a genome annotation
+Annotate transcriptomic sites with metatranscript coordinates and convert to genomic coordinates using a genome annotation

 ### Installation and dependencies